gracemgately/layout_helper/content.md

 Hash Tables are a data structure used to implement a Dictionary, Associative Array, or other entity that allows dynamically storing and retrieving values via string keys.

+# Binary heap

+A binary heap has 2 properties:

+1/ Uses a complete binary tree, which means that every level of the tree is full except the bottom level, which is filled from left to right

+2/ Insertions satisfy the heap-order-property, which says that no child's priority is less than its parent's priority